infinyFox936/Simple-calculator/README.md

-This is a simple calculator in C++.
+This is a exeample of a simple calculator in C++ that uses powers and square roots.